schoondw/QTMAudioSync/Readme.md

 Add this folder with its subfolders to the Matlab path.

 The script "qtm_mocap_audio_sync_using_smpte.m" in the subfolder "scripts_and_pipelines" is the main script for pairing and cropping audio files based on SMPTE time code.
 The scripts can be performed at once or in steps (per cell).
-The results are stored in text files, allowing to review the results.
+The results are stored in an Excel file, allowing to review the results.
 The steps:
 1) Specify parameter structure, for example regarding the file naming and the folder structure (location of mocap and audio input and output files).
 The values can be edited.
 2) Pairing of the audio files based on an internal time reference from the sequences (BWF standard).
-The results are stored in a text file (tab separated values).
+The results are stored in a sheet in the Excel file.
 3) Pairing of mocap files with audio files based on SMPTE time code.
-The results are stored in a text file (tab separated values).
+The results are stored in a sheet in the Excel file.
-4) Cropping of the audio files, as calculated in the previous steps.
+4) Cropping of the audio files based on the information stored in the Excel file.
 The resulting audio files are named after the mocap file with the audio file name (corresponding to track in AudioDesk) as a suffix.

 The QTM files need to be exported to Matlab.
 Please make sure that TimeCode is checked in the export settings.